 2021 Research Project: Improving Qualified Worker Rates through more Responsive Training Solutions

-In early 2021, in partnership with the Green Triangle Forest Industries Hub (GTFIH), LITA Training is embarking on a research project to explore why industry training retention rates are lower than desired.
+In early 2021, in partnership with the Green Triangle Forest Industries Hub (GTFIH), LITA Training embarked on a research project to explore why forestry accredited training retention rates are lower than desired in the region.